 Akram continues to play a significant role as coach and mentor to our Ethics Olympiad, Perth Philosothon and Australasian Philosothon teams.
 He also contributes to the International Baccalaureate Diploma Course, Theory of Knowledge, and Year 9 and 10 Philosophy offering insights and curriculum innovations.

 We see Akram as being uniquely placed to contribute to the school’s enrichment programmes.
-His infectious curiosity for learning, broad study in a range of academic disciplines and an emphasis on social justice and civic responsibility make him an invaluable resource for the boys.
+His infectious curiosity for learning, broad study and teaching across a range of academic disciplines and an emphasis on social justice and civic responsibility make him an invaluable resource for the boys.